 Obviously, price is an important consideration when you’re buying ice fishing gear.

-When it comes to hand augers, you can get a well-made and efficient auger for less than 100$.
-High-end hand-augers like Finnish made Nils will run you 200$ or more, but are extremely well made, and will cut through the ice like butter.
+When it comes to hand augers, you can get a well-made and efficient auger for less than 100$, like, for example, the Eskimo or Razr ice augers.
+High-end hand-augers like Finnish-made Nils will run you 200$ or more but are extremely well-made and will cut through the ice like butter.

 The question of whether to spend the extra money on a high-end hand auger ultimately comes down to how often you plan on using it.
 If you’re out ice fishing every weekend during the season, then shelling out the extra money for a best-in-class auger would more than justify itself.

 Keeping your hand auger in peak condition will not only extend its lifespan, but it also ensures it drills through the ice more efficiently.

 - Keep your auger blades clean and dry.
 Wipe them off thoroughly before putting away in storage.
 A quick coat of oil every so often will help to keep them from corroding.